giis-uniovi/tdrules/README.md

   or from a JDBC connection to a relational database.
 - Generate the FPC Rules and SQL Mutants ([TdRules Service](https://in2test.lsi.uniovi.es/tdrules/)).
 - Load test data ([tdrules-store-loader](tdrules-store-loader/README.md)) through a REST API or a JDBC connection.
+- Generate [Postman](https://www.postman.com) collections or [Zerocode](https://github.com/authorjapps/zerocode) scenarios to load test data.
-- Available for Java 8 and higher, and .NET.
+- Available for Java 8 and higher, and .NET (subset).

 NOTE: The name *TdRules* (Test Data Rules) is replacing the former *SQLRules* to enable generation of rules for data stores other than relational databases.

-## Quick Start
+## Quick Start - Rule generation

 - On Java, include the client API dependencies [tdrules-client](https://central.sonatype.com/artifact/io.github.giis-uniovi/tdrules-client)